gizmo385/discord.clj/doc/bots.md

     "token" : "auth-token",
     "prefix" : "^",
     "bot-name" : "bot-name",
-    "cog-folders" : [
+    "extension-folders" : [
-        "path/to/cogs"
+        "path/to/extensions"
     ]
 }
 ```

-For the `cog-folders` configuration variable, it should be noted that any and all clojure files in
+For the `extension-folders` configuration variable, it should be noted that any and all clojure files in
 those directories will be loaded.
-Care should be taken when loading cogs and handlers from untrusted
+Care should be taken when loading extensions and handlers from untrusted
 3rd parties.

 ###### my_cool_bot/src/core.clj: